-- 1) Student must do the 5 week course from the National Council of State Board of Nursing (NCSBN) (Cost = \$70.00). - 2) Student must print off certificate of completion from the NCSBN and turn into the Program Director of the Vocational Nursing Department.
-You may fax or email the certificate to the Program Director - 3) Must complete the HESI remediation: - Log on to Evolve Account (no charge for remediation) - Add topics/categories to the remediation study packet. - Required: 4 hours of remediation a week for 6 weeks.
-Minimum of 24 hours of HESI remediation - Program Director and/or faculty will monitor remediation progress via faculty access thru EVOLVE. - 4) Student will answer 3000 NCLEX Questions (on CD). - Student must make 75% on each exam. (exam mode) - Student must submit a print out of their results to the Program Director or Faculty member. - Student should attempt to answer 500-600 questions per week.
+- 1) Student must purchase NCLEX-PN questions: Board Vitals: www.boardvitals.com; 3 months / \$89.00 (price subject to change by company) - 2) Student must submit proof of purchase upon receipt; students must also submit results of practice exams and turn in to the Program Director of the Vocational Nursing Department.
+You may fax or email proof of purchase and exam results to the Program Director - 3) Must complete the HESI remediation: - Log on to Evolve Account (no charge for remediation) - Add topics/categories to the remediation study packet. - Required: 8 hours of remediation a week for 6 weeks.
+Minimum of 48 hours of HESI remediation - Program Director and/or faculty will monitor remediation progress via faculty access thru EVOLVE. - 4) Student will answer 3000 NCLEX Questions (on CD). - Student must make 75% on each exam. (exam mode) - Student must submit a print out of their results to the Program Director or Faculty member. - Student should attempt to answer 500-600 questions per week.